Enver Čolaković: Biography

-After World War II he was arrested in Sarajevo, detained in Zagreb, and eventually released.
 He later worked as an editor at the Publishing Institute of Croatia until 1946.
 Between 1952 and 1954, he was an editor at the Croatian Lexicographical Institute.
-Since he was not allowed to publish original works, he translated literary works from other languages.
+Since he could not publish original works, he translated literary works from other languages.
 He translated Hungarian, Austrian and Hebrew poetry.
 For his enormous body of translations of Hungarian and Austrian authors, he was awarded the Hungarian Petőfi Award and the Austrian Decoration for Science and Art in 1970.
 He translated the novels of Ervin Šinko and Gyula Illyés, Zoltán Kodály's oratorio Psalmus Hungaricus and Richard Wagner's opera Die Meistersinger von Nürnberg.
-Together with his wife Stella Čolaković he also created many classical music programs for radio broadcast.
+Together with his wife Stella Čolaković, he also created many classical music programs for radio broadcast.

 Čolaković was member of Matica hrvatska, Croatian Writers' Association, the Association of Literary Translators and the Yugoslav branch of the International PEN.
 He was among writers who signed the Declaration on the Name and Status of the Croatian Literary Language.
+In 1968, he was one of the founders and members of the editorial board of the literary magazines Marulić and Hrvatski književni list (Croatian literary magazine).